-In this article, you will find out how to get to the Surface Pro 3 UEFI settings.
-You will see also how to configure the UEFI settings to improve the device security, check your device information, and more.
+In this article, we will walk you through how to enter the Surface Pro 3 BIOS settings.
+You will also learn how to configure the BIOS settings to check device identity information, improve device security, and more.

-- How to access Surface Pro 3 UEFI settings?
+- How to access Surface Pro 3 BIOS settings?

 - What is Trusted Platform Module (TPM)?